vulogov/rust_dynamic/README.md

 * You can create attributes attached to wrapped data.
 * Basic math operation Add/Sub/Mul/Div supported for FLOAT and INTEGER types.
 * String concatenation and multiplication supported.
+* LIST-type objects supports car/cdr/at/head and tail functions returning the values or the splices of the list

 ## How to create a dynamically-typed values